bsygo/bimanual_handover/README.md

     - mode: which modality is used to determine contact with the object.
 Available options are "effort" and "tactile", but only "effort" is tested recently and used for the thesis.
     - model\_closer: specific parameters only relevant to the model close.
         - write\_actions: whether or not to write the network output in a .txt file under data/actions.
+        - side\_model\_path: the path to the model used for the model closer for side grasps.
-        - model\_path: the path to the model used for the model closer.
+        - top\_model\_path: the path to the model used for the model closer for top grasps.
+        - side\_model\_buffer: the path to the replay buffer for the used model for side grasps.
-        - model\_replay\_buffer\_path: the path to the replay buffer for the used model.
+        - top\_model\_buffer: the path to the replay buffer for the used model for top grasps.
         - observation\_space: choose the inputs for the state space.
 The only tested ones are pca, effort, and one\_hot.
 Options are:
             - joint\_values: 9D vector of the joint values for the 9 closing joints.
             - pca: 3D hand synergy encoding of the current joint configuration of the hand.